-Note: On a 1st offense only, for an elementary level student (Grades K-2), a projectile device shall not be categorized as a Class B weapon/item if the following conditions are met:
+Note: On a 1st offense only, an elementary level student, (Grades K-5) shall not be subject to mandatory expulsion proceedings for possession or display of a projectile device, if it is determined by the school principal/designee that the following conditions have been met:

-- 1. the projectile device was unloaded; and - 2. the student was not in possession of ammunition for the projectile device.
+- 1. the projectile device was unloaded; - 2. the student was not in possession of ammunition for the projectile device; and - 3. the District's Threat Assessment Protocol did not result in a high leve threat. - Slungshot is a striking weapon consisting of weight or other hard object affixed on a flexible handle or strap - Tear gas